raquel2002x/vientosDeLibertad/README.md

-<h1>SCRUD Consulting Room: “Vientos de Libertad”</h1>
+<h1>CRUD Consulting Room: “Vientos de Libertad”</h1>
 <h2>1.
 Project description:</h2>

 <ul>
 <li>This project develops a database with PHP for a client who has an alternative therapy clinic.</li>
-<li>Thiss purpose is to record telephone calls, linked to the day the procedure is carried out, and thus assign an appointment to the patients who call the office</li>
+<li>This purpose is to record telephone calls, linked to the day the procedure is carried out, and this assign an appointment to the patients who call the office.</li>
-<li>ThisThe database will be managed by a person who works as an administrator / or in said office.</li>
+<li>This the database will be managed by a person who works as an administrator or in said office.</li>
 </ul>